SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Methodology

 Given the precomputed Gram matrix $G$ and correlation vector $c$, each swap evaluation requires only \emph{scalar lookups}.
-Evaluating all possible swaps therefore costs $\mathcal{O}(|\mathcal{U}| \cdot |\mathcal{P}|)$ total.
+The theoretical complexity of evaluating all possible swaps therefore equals $\mathcal{O}(|\mathcal{U}| \cdot |\mathcal{P}|)$.
 By systematically testing all $((d_{in} - |\mathcal{P}|) \cdot |\mathcal{P}|)$ possible 1-swap operations (adding one of $|\mathcal U| = d_{in} - |\mathcal{P}|$ unpruned weights to $\mathcal{P}$, removing one of $|\mathcal{P}|$ pruned weights from $\mathcal{P}$) evaluating the improvement using the above expression, we iteratively pick a best swap and update the mask until we have reached a satisfactory solution or one optimal w.r.t.\ 1-swap operations.
 The only issue that remains is to update the correlation vector after each swap.

 \paragraph{Correlation vector update.} After accepting a swap $(u^*, p^*)$, the residual changes to $r' = r + w_{u^*} \phi_{u^*} - w_{p^*} \phi_{p^*}$.
 The correlation vector updates as

 or in vector form, $c \leftarrow c + w_{u^*} G_{:,u^*} - w_{p^*} G_{:,p^*}$.
 This only requires accessing two columns of $G$ and costs $\mathcal{O}(d_{in})$.